shreyash-b/esp-agents-firmware/docs/guides/echo_ear.md

 <img src="https://github.com/espressif/esp-agents-firmware/wiki/images/EchoEarSpeaking.jpeg" width="200" style="display:block">

 * You can interrupt the agent anytime by touching the top of device.
-* When response playback stops, you can next question.
+* When response playback stops, you can ask your next question.
 * Device goes to sleep after 15 seconds of inactivity, you can wake it again by saying "Hi, ESP".

 ## Default Agent

 The device has a friend-like conversational agent out of the box.
-It has following capabilities:
+It has the following capabilities:
 * Having fun conversations
 * Knowing local time at user's location
 * Setting Reminders